Methane Emissions From Energy Sector Rose In 2023: IEA - UrduPoint

 While some 40 percent of methane is released from natural sources, mainly wetlands, human activities are responsible for the rest.

-Agriculture is the main source -- methane is burped out by livestock such as cows and sheep and emitted during rice cultivation.

-That is followed by the energy sector where the methane leaks from energy infrastructure -- such as gas pipelines -- and from deliberate releases during maintenance.
+Agriculture is the main source but the next largest is the energy sector, where methane leaks out from energy infrastructure such as gas pipelines and from deliberate releases during maintenance.

-This fossil fuel methane pollution has risen three years in a row, the IEA report said, adding that two thirds of the emissions were from just 10 countries -- including China for its methane linked to coal, and the United States for gas, with Russia shortly behind.

 - Major leaks -

+These emissions have risen three years in a row, the IEA said.

-Overall, the IEA said the production and burning of fossil fuels resulted in close to 120 million tonnes of methane emissions in 2023, a small rise compared with 2022 and close to the record high in 2019.
+It said nearly 120 million tonnes was released in 2023 -- a small rise compared with 2022, and close to the record high in 2019.

-Some 40 percent of the emissions recorded in 2023 "could have been avoided at no net cost" using tried and tested methods to prevent such leakages, said IEA energy expert Christophe McGlade.
+And a significant proportion of the 2023 emissions, around 40 percent, "could have been avoided at no net cost" using tried and tested methods to prevent leakages, said IEA energy expert Christophe McGlade.

 "It still represents a massive missed opportunity," he said.